botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 You can add a third category **not_set** to the `class` slot in a new branch, and set the initial value to **not_set**.
 Then you can gracefully handle the case where no class is set like this:

 ![](../../../images/branching_15.png)

+This is the equivalent of adding this story in a story file.

 ```{2}
 * cancel.booking